"In order to grow your audience, you must betray their expectations."

 - World Masterpiece Theater (pre-1977), Zuiyo Eizo/Nippon Animation, key animation

-- Lupin III (Red Jacket), Monkey Punch/TMS, 1977 (episodes did not show up until 1980) stationed at Telecom Animation Film, the two episodes he directed were compiled as Lupin III Tales Of The Wolf
+- Lupin III (Red Jacket), Monkey Punch/TMS, 1977 (episodes did not show up until 1980) stationed at Telecom Animation Film, the two episodes he directed were compiled as Lupin III Tales Of The Wolf and localized to America

 - Future Boy Conan, Nippon Animation, 1978, writer and director